jcmunav63/school_library_oop/README.md

 ### Key Features <a name="key-features"></a>

-- **The app implements three classes: Person, Student, and Teacher.**
+- **The app implements three main classes: Person, Student, and Teacher.**
 - **It uses class and module concepts.**
 - **Implements OOP Ruby concepts.**
+- **Adds a decorator class and two subclasses: capitalize & trimmer.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>